awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.md

   + Currently, certain SQL queries and commands aren't recommended\.
 These include session\-level advisory locks, temporary relations, asynchronous notifications \(`LISTEN`\), and cursors with hold \(`DECLARE name ...
 CURSOR WITH HOLD FOR query`\)\.
 Also, `NOTIFY` commands prevent scaling and aren't recommended\.

     For more information, see [Autoscaling for Aurora Serverless v1](aurora-serverless.how-it-works.md#aurora-serverless.how-it-works.auto-scaling)\.
++ You can't set the preferred backup window for an Aurora Serverless v1 DB cluster\.

 ## Configuration requirements for Aurora Serverless v1<a name="aurora-serverless.requirements"></a>